This 5-Minute Dungeon review was made after playing the game 30+ times.

 - This is about as cooperative as cooperative games get.
 No one can get through the dungeon on their own.
 Heck, it’s even rare for one person to take down two monsters in a row.
 You have to work with each other to figure out the best way to approach each card in the dungeon.

-- This is one of the easiest co-op games to learn.
+- It’s also one of the easiest co-op games to learn.
 Everyone understands how to match icons on cards, and the rest of the game is just reading what’s on the event and action cards.

 - It’s great that there are ways to stop the clock and regroup.
 Like I said, this game is intense so it’s nice to be able to take a breather and figure out the best way to approach the next dungeon card or two.